chmarti1/lconfig/README.md

 $ git clone http://github.com/chmarti1/lconfig
 $ cd lconfig
 $ sudo make install	# Installs binaries to /usr/local/bin
-$ drun -h   # Prints help
+$ lcrun -h   # Prints help
-$ dburst -h
+$ lcburst -h
 ```
-`drun` and `dburst` are binaries built on the LCONFIG system.  `drun` continuously streams data to a file, but the read/write times for most hard drives prevents realizing the full speed of the T7.  `dburst` collects a high speed burst of data and then writes it to a file.
+`lcrun` and `lcburst` are binaries built on the LCONFIG system.  `lcrun` continuously streams data to a file, but the read/write times for most hard drives prevents realizing the full speed of the T7.  `lcburst` collects a high speed burst of data and then writes it to a file.
 Both executables use the LCONFIG library to load a configuration file, open the appropriate device connections, initiate the data transfer, and write data files automatically.

 For writing your own executables, a quick tutorial on programming with the LCONFIG system is laid out in LCONFIG_README with the gritty details in this README.
 The absolute authoritative documentation for LCONFIG is the comments in the prototype section of the header itself.
 It is always updated with each version change.
 Versions 2.03 and older used a different system for streaming than version 3.00 and later, so older branches are still available on the git page.